apify/apify-docs/sources/platform/actors/development/builds_and_runs/state_persistence.md

 </TabItem>
 </Tabs>

-To check for state saved in a previous run, use:
+To check for state saved in a previous run:

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">